 sudo service ds_agent status

-If agents connect to the Deep Security Manager via its domain name or hostname, not its IP address, test the DNS resolution:
+If agents connect to the manager via its domain name or hostname, not its IP address, test the DNS resolution:

 nslookup [manager domain name]